SergeyFM/CSharpCodingChallenges_CodeWars/README.md

-# CodingChallenges
+# C# Coding Challenges

-I wish I had more time to solve coding challenges.
+I wish I had more time to solve such challenges.
 It is not only useful, but also very enjoyable, at least for me :)